 With Bryon Bhagwandin, A 20-Year Medical Device Entrepreneur

 Bryon Bhagwandin is a 20-year medical device entrepreneur with over a half dozen products in the market.
-He has won a number of awards, including the Top100 in R&D Magazine.
-He also has a PhD from the University of Washington in Medical Devices and Hardware.
-Today Bryon is going to share some valuable knowledge for hardware startups, inventors, and small manufacturers on the difference between a medical device and a wellness device, and if going the medical device route, what are the steps and best practices to get certified.
+He has won a number of awards, including the Top100 in R&D Magazine and boasts a PhD in Medical Devices and Hardware from the esteemed University of Washington.
+Today, Bryon is going to share some valuable knowledge for hardware startups, inventors, and small manufacturers on the difference between a medical device and a wellness device, and if going the medical device route, what are the steps and best practices to get certified.

 Today you will hear us talk about: